 I didn't obtain the '73 & '74 Annuals until many years later (probably around 25 years later, in fact), being unaware of their existence at the time (my attention was probably distracted by the arrival of the MARVEL annuals), so their covers don't have quite the same significance for me as the 1972 one.
 (Obviously the first Annual sold well enough to warrant further editions.)
 However, for the sake of all you hungry completists out there, I herewith present all three cataclysmic covers anyway - enjoy!

-There were no individual Holiday Specials for Thunder, alas, but the comic's name shared billing for three Specials from 1971-'73 with the weekly title (Lion) which absorbed it.
+There were no individual Holiday Specials for Thunder, alas, but the comic's name shared joint-billing on three Specials from 1971-'73, based on the weekly title (Lion) which absorbed it.
 So, just because I love to spoil you, below are all three covers from these very collectable comics.